 I’ve had a lot of questions about it, so I figured it was high time I do a quick post giving up the details.
 We decided to get Jackson a play kitchen for his birthday for no other reason than we thought he might like it.
 We didn’t want to get him more random toys (he has plenty of those!) and we wanted something that was high quality and would grow with him.
 After looking at a lot of play kitchens online and not finding anything I was willing to place square in the middle of my living room, we landed on the DUKTIG kitchen from IKEA.
 It’s affordable and essentially a blank slate – perfect for customization!

 We debated colors and styles for a long time before deciding on anything for sure.
 I really wanted the accessories to be gold, and Corey really wanted it to be something other than white or gray.
 We also wanted something classic that would fit in with the rest of our living room, since that’s where it would be going.
-After much back-and-forth, we ended up with navy on the outside, and leaving the white parts as the are.
+After much back-and-forth, we ended up with navy on the outer parts of the play kitchen, and leaving the white parts as they are.

 We also added in some cute drawer pulls we found at Hobby Lobby to look like stove knobs.
 Jackson loves to twist them, and I think they add a great touch and make it feel more “real”.